sdkng44/dota2-match-details-parser/README.md

 ## Usage
-To run the project, simply use the following command:
+To run the project, simply navigate to the installation directory and use the following command:
 ```bash
 npm start
 ```